Planes, Trains and Automobiles

 What's new in the community?

-After a few months break, our Savor the Journey Facebook Group is back! ๐Ÿฅณ Get a daily dose of travel and food stories and engage with like-minded travelers.
-Feel free to ask in the group for foodie recommendations for your upcoming travels!
+Join our Savor the Journey Facebook Group and get a daily dose of travel and food stories and a chance to engage with like-minded travelers.

 Hi, I'm Malia Yoshioka

-I'm a freelance food and travel writer and online ESL tutor from Hawaii, slowly eating my way around the world and sharing the flavors with you in these weekly updates and on ShoyuSugar.com.
-Happy you're here! =)
+I'm a freelance food and travel writer and guidebook author from Hawaii, slowly eating my way around the world and sharing the flavors with you in these weekly updates and on ShoyuSugar.com.

-This newsletter is a labor of love from me to you! ๐Ÿ’Œ
+This newsletter is a labor of love from me to you! 💌

 I hope you enjoy the behind the scenes look at my work as well as specially curated food, travel and language news from around the world.